karimelkh/inventory_ms/README.md

 # IMS

 ## TODOs
-- fix: separating login and logout from `main` app
 - fix: show drop down menu for fks
-- feat: update the item model (and its forms) for other cols
 - feat: hide/show columns
 - feat: find the best ID pattern for the project
 - feat: page 404